StefanBRas/ado_pipeline_helper/README.md

 # ADO Pipeline helper

+**ARCHIVED**: I fortunantly do not have to work with Azure Devops Pipelines anymore (hopefully ever), so I won't do any work on this.
+Putting it out there for inspiration for others.

 Python package and command line tool for helping with writing Azure Devops pipelines.

 Primary functionality right now is that you can preview local changes to pipelines without pushing them.